mas-bandwidth/gafferongames/content/post/sending_large_blocks_of_data.md

 ## Conclusion

 The chunk system is simple in concept, but the implementation is certainly not trivial.
-In my opinion, it's a great learning experience to implement this chunk system design.
 There's just so much to learn when you implement a system like this from scratch.
+Give it a go!